 Things that are considered before surgery include:

-- The person's age.
+- The child's age.

-direction, and location of the spinal curve(s).
+- The size, direction, and location of the spinal curve(s).

-- Whether other
+- Whether other treatment, such as bracing, has failed.

 Surgery may be considered if:

 - Your child has a moderate to severe curve, and the curve is getting worse.

 - Your child has pain or trouble doing his or her daily activities.